Elected Officials

 Olga DeJesus

-Ali Safivand worked in a variety of settings: college classrooms and in corporations as an English teacher and translator in his home country Iran.
-He has traveled extensively to many countries, including Syria, Turkey, and the UAE.
-He was also a graduate student in the United Kingdom before arriving at the University of Rochester, where he received his Ph.D. in Education with an emphasis in TESOL.
-He is teaching study skills at the Center for Excellence in Teaching and Learning, as well as at the Simon School of Business, in addition to courses at the Warner School of Education in Rochester.
+Dr. Ali Safivand has taught English language pedagogy in a variety of settings: college classrooms and in corporations as an English instructor and translator in his home country Iran.
+He has traveled extensively to many countries, including England, Spain, and middle eastern countries.
+When studying applied linguistics as a doctoral student in the United Kingdom, Ali transferred and pursued his doctoral study at the University of Rochester, where he received his Ph.D. in Curriculum and Instruction (Education) with his research interest in the TESOL area.
+Ali is teaching college courses at the University of Rochester and other colleges in upstate New York.

 Vice President, Finance